March: National Nutrition Month

 Live Longer, Be Stronger, Sharpen Your Mind, and Feel Better

-Every March, the American Dietetic Association promotes National Nutrition Month.
+Every March, the Academy of Nutrition and Dietetics (www.eatright.org) promotes National Nutrition Month.
 Nutrition is especially important for older adults, as a good diet can reduce the risk of high blood pressure, certain cancers, heart disease, and osteoporosis.
 Eating right can also give seniors a sharper mind, a greater resistance to disease and illness, higher energy levels, quicker recovery times, healthier immune systems, and can also help managing persistent health problems.

 Essential Nutrients for Seniors